Search by Area

 Imari Autumn Festival is held in late October every year along with Tontenton Festival and is a local festival for the citizens.
 During the festival there are events such as a parade, carrying miniature shrine by children, “Imari Dance” by some companies and organizations as well as drum performances called “Imari Daiko”.
 Imari will be full of festival atmosphere with those events and shops.

-Sunflowers in the Yamada area in the northern part of Miyaki-cho come into bloom sometime between mid-October and mid-November.
-The sunflowers are planted by a group of the locals in the terraced fields on a mountain hillside.
-Large flowers of vivid and bright yellow in autumn have a slightly different atmosphere from those seen in summer.
+Sunflowers in the Yamada area located in the northern part of Miyaki Town come into bloom sometime between mid-October and mid-November.
+The sunflowers are planted on the terraced fields by a group of the locals.
+The large sunflowers that are bright yellow in autumn have a slightly different look from those seen in summer.
 Creating a great contrast of color with the autumn blue sky and the red colored leaves of Japanese wax trees in the background, they make a wonderful scenic spot.
 Especially on weekends, the area attracts a lot of photographers and tourists seeking to enjoy and take the photos of the picturesque scenery.

-The "Forest of Environmental Art" located under the Sakurei Mountain grew up to 50 acres in about 30 year.
-In autumn, more than 10,000 maple trees turn red, yellow, and light green, turning the valley into a whole other world.
-You can hear the little waterfalls babbling see the exquisite arrangement of the natural stones.
+About 50 acres of "Kankyo Geijutsu No Mori," which took about 30 years to be made, is located under Mt.
+Sakurei.
+In autumn, more than 10,000 maple trees turn red, yellow, and light green and turn the valley into a whole other world.
+The little waterfalls and babbling sound as well as the arrangement of the natural stones are exquisite.

 Saga International Balloon Fiesta